 - Investigation into the details of the injury should also begin immediately.
 Since a first step in the claims process requires the employer to accept or contest the claim, an immediate and thorough investigation of the event must be performed.

 - Execute a complete survey of your business to determine critical control points at which injuries may occur.
-It is advisable to utilize experts in the area of personal injury prevention.
+It is advisable to utilize experts in the area of personal injury prevention (or you could also Check This Out).
 In occupations in which machinery is involved, manufacturing and product handling processes should be subjected to detailed review.
 Your liability insurance company should also provide an expert to review the facilities and processes for potential problems.

 - Create training programs for each position along with clear step-by-step procedures for each function.